JannisErhard/Hindi-Texfiles/README.md

 # Motivation
 Overleaf has decided it would be super fun to massively reduce compile time, effectively making it useless.
-From now on I will use GitHub in combination with texlife from bash to dosument my knowledge acquisition.
+From now on I will use GitHub in combination with texlife from bash to document my knowledge acquisition.

 # Prerequisites
 ```